alexeibex/alexeibex.github.io/ContractsChapters/BargainForExchange.md

     - One party may have taken advantage at the contract formation stage and is therefore invalid
       - Invitation for courts to police agreements if deemed unfair

-#### Mutuality of Obligation and Illusory Promises
+### Mutuality of Obligation and Illusory Promises
-- Illusory promise = No Promise at All
+- Illusory promise = No Promise at All & No Consideration
+  - A promise is not consideration if the promisor reserves alternatives, un- less the alternatives would have been consideration or would have been eliminated.
   - Agreement lacks an obligation on a party because they have not promised to deliver anything in exchange.
   - Example = $400 for piano in exchange for a statement to sell piano "if you want to.." = No Contract
 - Question often boils down to whether a promise is **real or illusory**
   - See *[De Los Santos v.
 Great Western Sugar Company](link)*
+- As long as there has been sufficient consideration, unequal terms do not invalidate a contract.

+#### Inferring and enforcing implied promises
 - Illusory Language in appearence only but still ends up committing parties because of "reasonable efforts"
   - A Promise may be lacking, yet the entire writing may be "instinct with obligation" imperfectly expressed, if so then there is a contract.
   - See *[Wood v.
 Lucy Lady Duff-Gordon](link)*